augustsaintfreytag/stalker-hideout-icons-and-descriptions/README.md

 ## License

 This mod was created by Saint for free use by the STALKER modding community with basic attribution under the MIT license.
+Includes modules using DXML, created by Demonized (https://github.com/themrdemonized), distributed with the community-maintained Monolith engine fork.